code-distortion/options/README.md

 ### Validation

-If you want to validate the given values you can pass a callback closure.
+If you want to validate the given values you can add a callback closure.
 Each value that is picked will be passed to your callback to check that it's valid.
 If it returns a false-y value, an exception will be raised.

 ``` php
 $callback = function (string $name, $value, bool $wasExpected): bool {